|

 Chart: Oregon Budget

-Property taxes and Measure 11 costs in the accompanying chart are based on estimates made by the Legislative Fiscal Office.
-Other figures are from the LFO's "Budget Highlights: Updated 2007-09 Legislatively Approved Budget".
+Property taxes in the accompanying chart are based on estimates made by the Legislative Fiscal Office.
+Other figures are from the LFO's "Budget Highlights: Updated 2009-11 Legislatively Approved Budget" and reflect budgets after the 2010 special session.

 Note that the DOC column does not include property taxes used for county jails because that is not part of the DOC budget.
 The total shown for education does include property taxes which is part of the Department of Education budget.